abm120/abm120.github.io/_pages/about.md

 ---

 Before PhD, in what now feels like a previous life, I worked in Sensor Fusion, Analytics, and Networks across Nokia Networks, Forus Health, and WIPRO Ltd. I also worked as a Software Engineer at Accenture and as a Consulting Resource Person at the Board of IT Education Standards, Bengaluru.
 I explored research in Information Theory and Network Coding at [Texas A&M University, College Station](https://www.tamu.edu/), as a Graduate Merit Scholar in the [Computer Engineering Systems Group](https://cesg.tamu.edu/).
-I obtained my Bachelor's degree with a major in Electronics & Telecommunication Engineering at [PES Institute of Technology](https://pes.edu/), Bengaluru, where my capstone thesis was advised by Dr. Ramamoorthy Srinath.
+I obtained my Bachelor's degree with a major in Electronics & Telecommunication Engineering at [PES Institute of Technology](https://pes.edu/), Bengaluru, where my capstone thesis, _'U-Sonic NFC: An Ultrasonic Near-Field Communication Application for Data Transfer'_, was advised by Dr. Ramamoorthy Srinath.
 I consider myself fortunate to have had the exposure and opportunity to work in many different technical fields, and grateful to have met many people!

 # Hobbies & Interests